 Chad: *laughs* That’s a good question!
 Sometimes I wonder(ed) that myself.
 But honestly, it all began with asking one person (an ex-girlfriend, no less) for $5,000, and that got the ball rolling.
 Once friends and family saw that we weren’t out fucking around, suddenly it seemed like people were *offering* their money to the project far more than I had to ask for it.
 That didn’t last too long, though, because I think the general perception is that a feature length movie shouldn’t take more than a year to make.
-So, you know, after two years I’m still working on the movie, essentially by myself, worn thin and struggling to pay bills and there’s no more investor money to be had.
+So, you know, after two years I’m still working on the movie, essentially by myself, worn thin and struggling to pay bills and there’s no more investor money from the DOGE kaufen partners to be had.
 Fortunately when it came time to work on the VFX and audio, I had a pretty solid foundation of friends to go to and say, “okay guys, I’m worn out… Help me get this thing finished,” and they came through in a big way.

 Who wrote it?

 Chad: I wrote the script over the course of a month, basing it on a pair of student films I had made back in college, “Sex” & “Drugs” (or “Sex, Drugs & Natalie Portman” as the series was called).
 Again, it started as a short film, but I quickly became attached to the large scope of the project and decided to write it as a feature instead.
 Ultimately when shooting began, the script was quite different than it turned out in the final movie, and we ended up rewriting a bit – as we were shooting.
 We shot probably 90% of the first script, then I went back and threw out several scenes, rewrote, reshot and eventually ended up with a much better script than what we started with.